melopilosyan/confNest/README.md

 ### [Bashmarks](/bash/rc.d/bashmarks.sh) 🔖
-Bash-optimized version of [huyng/bashmarks](https://github.com/huyng/bashmarks) with added features, like TAP completion when adding a new bookmark to the current directory name, and removed print function.
+Bash-optimized version of [huyng/bashmarks](https://github.com/huyng/bashmarks) with added features, like <kbd>Tab</kbd> completion when adding a new bookmark to the current directory name, and removed print function.
 Defines `b`, `j`, `d`, `l` functions to bookmark, jump to (cd), delete and list frequently used directories.